 Our discussion and analysis of our consolidated financial condition and results of operations are based on our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
 The preparation of our consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses, and related disclosures.
 We review our estimates and assumptions on an ongoing basis.
 We base our estimates on historical experience and on assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for our judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may vary from what we anticipate and different assumptions or estimates about the future could change our reported results.
-During the three months ended July 31, 2023, there were no significant changes in our critical accounting policies as previously disclosed by us in Part II, Item 7 of our Annual Report on Form 10-K for the fiscal year ended April 30, 2023.
+During the three months ended July 31, 2023, there were no significant changes in our critical accounting policies as previously disclosed by us in Part II, Item 7 of the Amended Form 10-K.